Is Microcrystalline Cellulose Halal? Unpacking the Facts

 The Halal Status of Microcrystalline Cellulose in Food

-We usually see MCC in packaged foodstuff.
+We usually see MCC in packaged foodstuffs.
 From snacks to powdered drink mixes, it's made use of for its capability to support ingredients and boost texture.
 The bright side?
 It doesn't originate from animal resources, so it fits nicely right into halal diet regimens.

 Usual Foods Containing Microcrystalline Cellulose